top of page

 If you get up at 5 AM to do a sauna and coffee enema:

-• You lose 2 hours of mineral retention time
+• You lose 2 hours of mineral retention time.

-• Your aldosterone couples with cortisol
+• Your aldosterone couples with cortisol.

-• You dump minerals for the next 2-3 hours
+• You dump minerals for the next 2-3 hours.

-• The sauna and enema can't compensate for this loss
+• The sauna and enema can't compensate for this loss.

 You’re working against yourself.

-• You protected your retention window
+• You protect your retention window.

-• Now the sauna and enema support healing instead of fighting mineral loss
+• Now the sauna and enema support healing instead of fighting mineral loss.

 Practical Schedule

-7:00 AM - Get out of bed (not before)
+7:00 AM - Get out of bed (not before).

-7:00-7:30 AM - Sauna or coffee enema (choose one)
+7:00-7:30 AM - Sauna or coffee enema (choose one).

-7:30-8:00 AM - Quick breakfast (slow ox: vegetables, protein)
+7:30-8:00 AM - Quick breakfast (slow oxidizers: vegetables, protein).

-8:00 AM+ - Start your day
+8:00 AM+ - Start your day and drink mineral water at least 2 litres daily

 OR if you work:

-7:00 AM - Get out of bed
+7:00 AM - Get out of bed.

-7:00-7:15 AM - Quick prep, breakfast
+7:00-7:15 AM - Quick prep, breakfast.

 The procedures are important.